tbceng/IHaveAbs-hello-world/README.md

 # IHaveAbs-hello-world
 Hi!
 - I go by Situ
+- interested in:
-- interested in tech related stuff and mma
+  - tech related stuff
+  - mma
 It would be nice if you could leave a comment on my pull request :)